Studies show that nearly 50% of small businesses are the target of civil lawsuits! Liability claims can happen to your contractor business.

 Get The Right Coverage

 Protecting your contractor business, no matter what its size, is crucial to its survival and growth.
-General Liability Insurance and Contractor’s Liability Insurance give you umbrella coverage against several (but not all) important risks:
+Moreover, General Liability Insurance and Contractor’s Liability Insurance give you umbrella coverage against several (but not all) important risks:

 - Property damage: covers you against liability if you or your employee causes damage to third-party property or the building and property you’re working on.